BlackBerry defeats NXP in U.S. trial over patents

 The case is NXP BV v.
 Blackberry Ltd et al, U.S. District Court, Middle District of Florida, No. 12-00498.

-(Reporting by Jonathan Stempel in New York; editing by Jonathan Oatis and G Crosse)
+(Reporting by Jonathan Stempel in New York, Additional reporting by Devika Krishna Kumar in Bangalore,; Editing by Jonathan Oatis, G Crosse and Ken Wills)